 You’ll gain the depth of knowledge to resolve a complex design programme with a substantial amount of self-determined direction.
 You'll establish preferences and viewpoints expressed in verbal and written design discourse within each subject area, and will relate subject areas to design.

-You’ll learn to be highly self-driven and self-directed, presenting and writing in detail about your specialist knowledge and viewpoints.
-You'll develop a sophisticated appreciation of how architecture can significantly improve the worlds of today and tomorrow.
+You’ll learn to be highly self-driven and self-directed, presenting and writing in detail about your specialist knowledge and viewpoints, and develop a sophisticated appreciation of how architecture can significantly improve the worlds of today and tomorrow.

-1) Terrain: you'll examine 'home' from the starting position of the values of an individual user.
+Terrain: You’ll examine ‘home’ from the viewpoint of an individual user.
 You'll explore ways in which this individual might seek to influence the wider world.

 Creative Practice 02